-If you plan to stop and take a walk or hike, bring insect repellent along and use it liberally.
-While you're at it, apply some sunscreen.
+If you plan to take a walk or hike, bring insect repellent and use it liberally.
+Put on some sunscreen, too.

 Dispose of all trash in covered, designated containers, particularly in the national park.
 There are bears and other garbage-loving animals on Cape Breton Island.
 If you are camping, be sure to secure your food so bears cannot reach it.

 Watch for moose.
 If you crash into one, the best you can expect is an extended hospital stay.
 Many drivers do not survive direct encounters with these large animals.
 If you do see a moose, stop and wait for it to go away.

 The weather on Cape Breton Island can vary from moment to moment.
 You can be in fog one minute and emerge into sunshine the next.
 Bring appropriate clothing and be ready for abrupt changes.

-Drive with care as you enter and exit the scenic look-off areas.
-Some drivers and motorcyclists do not pay attention to opposing traffic; they just pull off and swerve toward an available parking place.
+Pay attention as you enter and exit the scenic look-off areas.
+Some drivers do not pay attention to opposing traffic; they pull off and swerve toward an available parking place.

 Above all, take your time and enjoy the experience.
-Driving the Cabot Trail is a journey that encompasses the best of Cape Breton Island, both natural and cultural.
+Driving the Cabot Trail encompasses the best of Cape Breton Island.
 Savor this time.
 Hike to a waterfall or spend a few moments at a scenic overlook.
-Find a local radio station (perhaps in French) and listen to the island's music.
+Find a local radio station and listen to the island's music.
 Stop at a bakery or restaurant and eat with the locals.
 You won't be sorry; in fact, you'll wish you'd planned more time for the Cabot Trail.